Harshita-Rupani29/DigitalActivityAuditor/README.md

 * Implementing **global keyboard and mouse listeners** to capture input events across the operating system.
 * Understanding the integration of **native libraries (JNativeHook, JNA)** within a standard Java Maven project.
 * Illustrating the use of JNA for **Windows-specific native calls**, such as enumerating active windows or interacting with the clipboard.
-* **Applying Data Structures and Algorithms (DSAA)** concepts to efficiently process, organize, and present raw keystroke data into a more readable and meaningful format (e.g., forming words from individual key presses and associating them with application context).
+* **Applying Data Structures and Algorithms (DSA)** concepts to efficiently process, organize, and present raw keystroke data into a more readable and meaningful format (e.g., forming words from individual key presses and associating them with application context).

 **Disclaimer:** This project is intended for educational and experimental purposes only to demonstrate the capabilities of JNativeHook and JNA for activity monitoring.
 Using such functionality without explicit consent, proper legal authorization, and adherence to privacy regulations can have serious ethical and legal consequences.
 Please ensure responsible and lawful use.

 ## Features

 * **Global Keyboard Monitoring:** Captures key press and release events system-wide.
+* **Global Mouse Monitoring:** Captures mouse click, press, release, move, drag, and wheel events system-wide.
 * **Intelligent Keystroke Formatting:** Processes individual keystrokes into readable words or phrases using fundamental Data Structures for improved output readability.
 * **Window Enumeration:** Utilizes JNA to identify and log the currently focused window title and application path.
 * **Clipboard Monitoring:** Tracks changes to the system clipboard content.